aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/01-intellij-idea.md

 - **classes**: to search class names only, do `CTRL + N`, then when hovering over a class definition, you can press `CTRL + Q` to view documentation of the class, then press `esc` to close th epopup
 - **symbols**:

+### Logpoints

+Log points allow you to do dynamically add print statements that get outputted to the console without you writing any code, and you can add log points during runtime as well.

 ## IntelliJ with AI

 ### Setting up completion